bitcoin/bitcoin/doc/build-windows.md

 -------------

-After building using the Windows subsystem it can be useful to copy the compiled executables to a directory on the windows drive in the same directory structure as they appear in the release `.zip` archive.
+After building using the Windows subsystem it can be useful to copy the compiled executables to a directory on the Windows drive in the same directory structure as they appear in the release `.zip` archive.
 This can be done in the following way.
 This will install to `c:\workspace\syscoin`, for example:

     make install DESTDIR=/mnt/c/workspace/syscoin

+You can also create an installer using:

+    make deploy

 Footnotes
 ---------

-<a name="footnote1">1</a>: Starting from Ubuntu Xenial 16.04 both the 32 and 64 bit Mingw-w64 packages install two different
+<a name="footnote1">1</a>: Starting from Ubuntu Xenial 16.04, both the 32 and 64 bit Mingw-w64 packages install two different
 compiler options to allow a choice between either posix or win32 threads.
 The default option is win32 threads which is the more efficient since it will result in binary code that links directly with the Windows kernel32.lib.
-Unfortunately, the headers required to support win32 threads conflict with some of the classes in the C++11 standard library in particular std::mutex.
+Unfortunately, the headers required to support win32 threads conflict with some of the classes in the C++11 standard library, in particular std::mutex.
 It's not possible to build the Syscoin Core code using the win32 version of the Mingw-w64 cross compilers (at least not without modifying headers in the Syscoin Core source code).